DominikaDu/QSmooth/README.md

 # QSmooth

-QSmooth is a smoothing algorithm for quasar spectra developed by Dominika Durovcikova and implemented in [Durovcikova et al. 2019](https://arxiv.org/abs/1912.01050).
+QSmooth is a smoothing algorithm for quasar spectra developed by Dominika Ďurovčíková and implemented in [Ďurovčíková et al. 2019](https://arxiv.org/abs/1912.01050).

 ## Requirements: